LNWR Whale Experiment Class

 The London and North Western Railway (LNWR) Experiment Class was a class of 4-6-0 steam locomotive designed by George Whale.

 Career

-They were an extended version of the Whale's Precursor Class 4-4-0, with slightly smaller driving wheels.
-The first of the class, 66 Experiment was built in 1905 and a total of 105 were constructed up until 1910.
-The LNWR reused numbers and names of withdrawn locomotives, with the result that the numbering system was completely haphazard.
-A 19in Express Goods Class with smaller driving wheels was also built from 1906.
-From 1911, a superheated version, the Prince of Wales Class was built.
+They were an extended version of the Whale Precursor Class 4-4-0, with slightly smaller driving wheels.
+The first of the class, 66 Experiment was built in 1905 and a total of 105 were constructed until 1910.
+The LNWR reused numbers and names of withdrawn locomotives, resulting in a haphazard numbering system.
+The 19in Express Goods Class with smaller driving wheels was also built from 1906.
+From 1911 the Prince of Wales Class, a superheated version, was built.

 In 1915, 1361 Prospero was experimentally rebuilt with four cylinders, Dendy Marshall valve gear and superheated.
 The conversion was not repeated.
 Only two other engines were given superheaters; 2624 Saracen and 1993 (LMS 5472) Richard Moon.